NURS 6521 Week 1 EmmaGarcia Ethical and Legal Aspects of Prescribing

 INTRODUCTION

 How do beta-blockers work?
 What exactly do antibiotics do to the bacteria they target?
 What effects does an anti-depressant have on blood flow?
+Have a look at NURS 6521 Week 2 Assignment: Pharmacotherapy For Cardiovascular Disorders.

 Questions like these are related to the underlying pharmacokinetic and pharmacodynamic processes of pharmacotherapeutics.
 As an advanced practice nurse, understanding these fundamental pharmacotherapeutic concepts is important to ensure that the prescription drugs you recommend for your patients will be safe and effective to treat and/or manage their symptoms.
 Additionally, as the advanced practice nurse, it is your responsibility to ensure that when prescribing prescription drugs, you adhere to the ethical and legal principles set forth for prescribing drugs as an added layer of protection and safety for the patients you will treat.